Find Affordable College Courses

 15 Yearly Graduations

 University of Michigan - Ann Arbor comes in at #12 on our list of the most popular colleges offering doctor's degrees in multi / interdisciplinary studies.
 Roughly 47,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $16,865 per year, while in-state graduate students, on average, pay $24,902 per year.
-For the 2020-2021 academic year, 15 doctor's degrees were handed out to multi / interdisciplinary studies majors at U-M. Of these students, 67% were women and 33% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $17,977 per year, while in-state graduate students, on average, pay $27,192 per year.
+During the most recent year for which we have data, 15 people received their doctor's degree in multi / interdisciplinary studies from U-M. Of these students, 86% were women and 33% were members of underrepresented racial-ethnic groups.
+University of Michigan - Ann Arbor multi / interdisciplinary studies graduates who receive their doctor's degree go on to jobs earning a median salary of $81,475.

 #16